jes/notes/softwareideas.md

 I might want "canned cycles" for things like making circles and rectangles, and maybe tiling them at a given step size.
 In fact maybe I'd want it to be able to tile an entire G-code program.

+High-contrast display so that it can easily be seen on the laptop with a dusty screen.

 ## Debughackers

 It's like Protohackers except every problem is a program and a bug report, and you have to fix the bug